SujalNeupane9/health_chatbot/README.md

 # LLama2Chat7B-Finetuning

 ## Overview
 This repository contains a Python script that fine-tunes a pre-trained LLama2-7B-Chat model using Lora and PEFT (Post-Training) techniques.
-The script leverages the power of LLama2-7B-Chat, a state-of-the-art language model, and enhances its capabilities through quantization and other optimizations.
+The script leverages the power of LLama2-7B-Chat, and enhances its capabilities through quantization and other optimizations.

 ## Repository Structure
 - **model:** Contains saved checkpoint files of the pre-trained LLama2-7B-Chat model.